MIDS-scaling-up/v2/week09/hw/README.md

 1. Use the files on [docker directory](docker) to create an openseq2seq image
 1. Copy the created docker image to the other VM (or repeat the same steps on the other VM)
 1. Create containers on both VMs: ``` docker run --runtime=nvidia -d --name openseq2seq --net=host -e SSH_PORT=4444 -v /data:/data -p 6006:6006 openseq2seq ```
-1. On each VM, create an interactive bash sesion inside the container: ``` docker exec -ti openseq2seq bash ``` and run the follwoing commands in the container shell:
+1. On each VM, create an interactive bash sesion inside the container: ``` docker exec -ti openseq2seq bash ``` and run the following commands in the container shell:
     1. Test mpi: ``` mpirun -n 2 -H <vm1 private ip address>,<vm2 private ip address> --allow-run-as-root hostname ```
     1. Pull data to be used in neural machine tranlsation training ([more info](https://nvidia.github.io/OpenSeq2Seq/html/machine-translation.html)):
     ```